 The Athena service works with many different data formats.
-They include ORC, JSON, CSV, and Parquet.
+This includes ORC, JSON, CSV, and Parquet.
 Amazon is proposing to convert data to columnar storage formats using Apache Parquet.

 Make sure your team is aware of this optimization process.
-The use of compressed and columnar formats can also reduce the cost of query and storage while helping to improve performance further.
+The use of compressed and columnar formats can also reduce the cost of query and storage while helping to further improve performance.

 Amazon also recommends partitioning data to reduce the amount of data that the query needs to scan.
 It will improve efficiency and reduce the costs of queries.